janphoffmann/MoreTimers/README.md

 # MoreTimers
 Using the Counter of a Hardwaretimer for multiple interrupts ESP32

+really easy to implement!
+you can choose if your callback runs in the timer ISR or not.
+Have a lok at the example.